pdrogfer/VRND-Pr5/README.md

 In Panel 4 users can experiment realtime customization changing the color of the walls.

 ![panel 5](https://github.com/pdrogfer/VRND-Pr5/blob/master/panel_5.png)
-Panel 5 presents an example of future trend in VR for architecture: architects will be able to design house models from within the VR model itself/
+Panel 5 presents an example of future trend in VR for architecture: architects will be able to design house models from within the VR model itself

-##Conclusion
+## Conclusion
 This project has been very interesting and challenging.
 I learned a lot building this VR experience.

 ## Versions